isomerpages/imda-disg/_enterprise-compute-initiative/Programme details.md

 company and the industry, as well as organisational and infrastructure readiness.
 Use-cases that are complex and scalable will be prioritised.&nbsp;</p>
 <p></p>
-<p>Companies will be notified by DISG is their application is successful.&nbsp;
+<p>Companies will be notified by DISG if their application is successful.&nbsp;
 <br>
 </p>
 </div>